chillinflute/ChrisxSam-Planner/Laura Bassi Scholarship Application.md

 ## Education

-- University of Oxford, reading Music at undergraduate level
+- University of Oxford, reading BA Music
-- University of Birmingham, reading Music (Open Pathway with Performance) at masters level
+- University of Birmingham, reading MA Music (Open Pathway with Performance)
 - University of Birmingham, PhD Candidate in Music Performance Practice

 ### Other